 After Kilimanjaro I found a determination in myself that was not there before, I found grit and drive that was buried deep within.
 I realized I have so much more in me then I was giving.
 I also learnt that some things in life don’t need to be rushed, it is more about the perseverance and taking it one step at a time.
 On the mountain they said ‘pole, pole‘ which means ‘slowly, slowly‘.
 We need to get acclimatized at every level so our body can keep going.
 As in life, we climb the mountain towards our goals, we can’t always run towards them, sometimes, we have to take it slowly, one step at a time, making sure we have our bearings for the next step and the next level.
 As long as we keep going in the direction, we will always reach our summit.

 On this trip I also fine tuned and discovered more of my deep values, and I realized I had stopped living my passions.
 Somehow I had let them go to the side and in turn I stopped feeling like my true self.
 Thanks to my trip with UGO, I found myself, I remembered what is important to me so I can live my best life, and give the world the best version of me.
 We all deserve to live our best lives.

 It amazes me that a year later I am still having so many takeaways.

 I am so excited that my friends, the founders of UGO, Jill Valentine and Nicole Hrinco are running this program again this fall!
 These two completely lead with love.
 They are there fully for your success and transformation.

-Courage, Community, Kilimanjaro 2021 – Is happening this fall!
+Courage, Community, Kilimanjaro 2022 – Is happening early next year!